dannyprose/Middleman-HTML5BP-HAML/readme.md

 ## Usage

+Download and install into ~/.middleman (you'll have to create this directory if it's not already there).
+You can then use it with the `--template` flag on `middleman init`.

-Clone or download this repo and follow [Middleman's project template instructions](http://middlemanapp.com/getting-started/welcome/).
+For more help follow [Middleman's project template instructions](http://middlemanapp.com/getting-started/welcome/).

 ## Recommendations